rat-simon/informatikgarten.ch/sites/luz/content/europe/2023-metatheory.md

 ---
-title: A practical theory of international politics
+title: A practical theory of power for political analysts
 ---
 ## Executive Summary

-This essay proposes a practical theory of international politics.
-It is a condensed version of points made during my Bachelor's thesis at the University of Bradford (2013) and my Master's thesis at IBEI in Spain (2014).

-The basic points are:
+This essay proposes a practical theory of power, particularly in international relations.[^thesis] The basic points are:
-- The form politics takes is primarily determined by the **tension levels** between the States involved - friends cooperate, rivals compete, and enemies fight.[^wendtnote]
+- The form politics takes is primarily determined by the **tension levels** between the States involved -- friends cooperate, rivals compete, and enemies fight.[^wendtnote]
-- Tension levels **determine the means of power/threat States use** and the logic of their interaction.
+- These tension levels **determine the means of power/threat States use** and the logic of their interaction.
 E.g. friendly neighbours can't use military threats against each other and stay friends, just like military enemies are past trade disputes and sanctions.
 - The **escalation** of tension levels happens in **predictable, concrete steps** and is fairly well researched.
-I use Friedrich Glasl's nine-step-model of conflict escalation model to illustrate and conceptualise this.
+I'll illustrate and conceptualise this using Friedrich Glasl's nine-step-model of conflict escalation.
-- Unsuccessful uses of power/threats is the **primary way conflicts escalate**.
+- In uninstitutionalised interactions, **power is a successful threat** of sorts.
+Unsuccessful uses of power -- unsuccessful threats -- are the primary way conflicts escalate.
-- **Institutions and treaties are designed to withstand a certain maximum level of tension.** If tensions escalate beyond their dispute settlement mechanisms, these structures falter or break down.
+- Institutions and treaties are designed to withstand a certain maximum level of tension.
+If tensions escalate beyond their dispute settlement mechanisms, these structures falter or break down.

+[^thesis]: Some parts were first developed for my Bachelor's thesis at the University of Bradford (2013) and my Master's thesis at IBEI in Spain (2014).
 [^wendtnote]: Academics will recognize Alexander Wendt's cultures of anarchy.
 But this account goes beyond Wendt.
 Wendt, Alexander. _Social Theory of International Politics_.
 Cambridge: Cambridge University Press, 1999.

 I believe the theory laid out here is superior to current theories in several respects: